[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 ~ RIAA–2 Configuration Calculator ~

-Correct replay equalisation is only obtained with correct source and load suggesting 'perfect' amplifiers are required either side of the networks ~ However this voltage driven network can incorporate a resistive [no C or L] source Rs if R3 is reduced by Rs ~ Any resistive load RL across the output will appear in parallel with Rs+R3 so R3 can be increased to accommodate RL
+Correct replay equalisation is only obtained with correct source and load impedances suggesting 'perfect' amplifiers are required either side of the networks ~ However the voltage driven network can incorporate a resistive source Rs if R3 is reduced by Rs and any resistive load RL across the output will appear in parallel with Rs+R3 so R3 can be increased to accommodate RL

-An adjustment of R3 alone will correct for both Rs and RL and is often required in practice ~ After obtaining initial values of R4 C3 and C4 from your chosen value for R3 you can select a standard value for C3 or C4 or maybe both rather than making non standard Cs ~ The default values here are more than accurate enough when R3 is adjusted for Rs and RL
+An adjustment of R3 alone can correct for Rs and RL and is often required in practice ~ After obtaining values for R4 C3 and C4 from your chosen R3 you can select a close standard value for C3 or C4 or maybe both rather than making non standard Cs ~ The default values here are more than accurate enough when R3 is adjusted for Rs and RL

-T3 µs T2 µs T1 µs Pre-populated for RIAA but can be changed
+T3 µs T2 µs T1 µs Sig.
+Figures

 ƒ= Hz ƒ= Hz ƒ= Hz Calculated –3dB corner frequencies for each T